Rahul2167/BookMyShowClone/README.md

 Demo Credentials (if backend seed data exists):

-Email: admin@example.com / Password: admin123 (Admin role)
+Email: Admin@gmail.com / Password: Admin (Admin role)

-Email: user@example.com / Password: user123 (User role)
+Email: rahulpotdar2167@gmail.com / Password: 123123 (User role)

 📄 License
 This project is for educational purposes.
 You are free to use, modify, and distribute it for personal or commercial use with proper attribution.